13 Most Popular WordPress Alternatives 2024

 Jekyll may be the perfect solution for a truly fast loading publishing platform with free hosting.
 What’s the catch here?
 Code – enough of code to bracket this as a preferred option for developers.
 Those who prefer to work with code rather than fiddle about in the UI should try Jekyll.

 Jekyll takes your content, makes up Markdown and Liquid Templates, and converts it into plain HTML static documents.
 This content is now ready to serve and presented by the server.
-It is a static site generator, converting your text files into HTML pages.
+It is a static site generator that converts your text files into HTML pages.
 Free hosting is available on GitHub pages.
 Jekyll can handle a huge traffic volume even from a minimal server.

 Why Choose Jekyll over WordPress?